 2. It is quite easy to use and allows for numerous modifications.

 The secret to Google Docs is learning how to use it.
-Once you’ve learned how to use it, you can easily add your own content.
+Once you’ve learned how to use it, you can easily add your content.
 You can quickly increase the functionality of WordPress by downloading free plugins that handle just about any website — from a small business website to an e-commerce website.
 You’ll be able to add contact forms, subscription forms, image galleries, storefronts, and several other forms to your website with the plugins in WordPress.
-It’s actually all rather straightforward.
+It’s actually all relatively straightforward.

 3. When it is developed, your site will be “responsive.”
 Even smartphones and tablets will be able to use it.